-A throttling of the flow causes significant reduction in pressure, becauses a throttling device causes a local pressure loss.
-A throttling can be achieved simply by introducing a restriction into a line through which a gas or liquid flows.
-This restriction is commonly done by means of a partially open valve or a porous plug.
-Such pressure losses are generally termed minor losses, although they often account for a major portion of the head loss.
-The minor losses are roughly proportional to the square of the flow rate and therefore they can be easy integrated into the Darcy-Weisbach equation through resistance coefficient K.
+Throttling of the flow causes a significant reduction in pressure because a throttling device causes a local pressure loss.
+Throttling can be achieved simply by introducing a restriction into a line through which a gas or liquid flows.
+This restriction is commonly done using a partially open valve or a porous plug.
+Such pressure losses are generally termed minor losses, although they often account for a major portion of the heat loss.
+The minor losses are roughly proportional to the square of the flow rate, and therefore they can be easily integrated into the Darcy-Weisbach equation through resistance coefficient K.

-For example, consider a throttling of an ideal gas flowing through a valve that is partially open.
-From experience we can observe that: pin > pout, vin < vout, where p is the pressure and v is the specific volume.
-We can also observe that specific enthalpies remains the same, i.e. hin = hout.
+For example, consider a throttling of an ideal gas flowing through a partially open valve.
+From experience, we can observe that: pin > pout, vin < vout, where p is the pressure and v is the specific volume.
+We can also observe that specific enthalpies remain the same, i.e., hin = hout.

 h = u + pv

-Therefore, if pressure decreases then specific volume must increase if enthalpy is to remain constant (assuming u is constant).
+Therefore, if the pressure decreases, the specific volume must increase if enthalpy remains constant (assuming u is constant).
 Because mass flow is constant, the change in specific volume is observed as an increase in gas velocity, and this is also verified by observations.

-If there is a change in the internal energy, u, then there must be a temperature change.
+If there is a change in the internal energy, u, there must be a temperature change.
 Normally the temperature of the fluid will drop.
-However in special cases, the temperature may remain the same or it may increase.
+However, in special cases, the temperature may remain the same, or it may increase.

 Joule–Thomson effect – Joule Thomson coefficient

-The changes of the temperature during throttling process are subject of the Joule-Thomson effect.
+The changes in the temperature during the throttling process are subject to the Joule-Thomson effect.
 At room temperature and normal pressures, all gases except hydrogen and helium cool during gas expansion.
 The cooling occurs because work must be done to overcome the long-range attraction between the gas molecules as they move farther apart.
 The effect depends on the value of the Joule-Thomson coefficient, which is defined as: